nguyenmp/docs-v2/content/influxdb/v2.0/reference/beta-17-upgrade-guide.md

 If you used a different location, just update as appropriate.

-You can double check that it’s working by going to your previous InfluxDB beta location (probably http://localhost:9999) and logging in.
+Double check that it’s working by going to your previous InfluxDB beta location (probably http://localhost:9999) and logging in.
-Everything should still be there, so you are safe.
+Everything should still be there.

 {{% note %}}
 If you run into a problem about a missing migration, you can manually edit your bolt file to remove it.
 You can use BoltBrowser to open and edit your old influxd.bolt file and manually remove the offending migration.
-{{% /note %}}

 {{% warn %}}
 Make a backup of your old influxd.bolt file before doing this, as manually editing your bolt file could cause you to lose all your data.
 {{% /warn %}}

 Just highlight the record under the `migrationsv1` path and press **D**.
+{{% /note %}}

 At this point, you should have the new instance and old instance of InfluxDB running on the same machine.

 ## 6. Configure configuration profiles for the InfluxDB CLI

-Next, you’ll need to set up your InfluxDB CLI to connect to your old and new instances.
+Next, set up your InfluxDB CLI to connect to your old and new instances.
 If you’ve used the CLI before, you can copy your existing config file to your new data directory:

 ```sh